Ashenafi2022/BCB546-Spring2021-FinalProject/Code/04-ProcessingPart2.md

 This file will be imported into R for plotting with ggplot in the file `05-ggplotFigures.Rmd`.

 ## Figure 3B or 3C?

+The data presented in Table S1 was copied into an excel file, formated and saved as a .csv file, which was imported to Rstudio to reproduce Fig. 3 C. The codes used for ggplot were provided in '05-ggplotFigures.Rmd'.

 **Add information in if there was processing of the data before it was plotted.**